For Students

 Understanding the competition pathway

-If your school participates in OAS, winning at your school fair can advance you all the way to international competition.
+Winning at your school fair can advance you all the way to international competition through a series of qualifying rounds.

-See the full Ohio competition pathway, deadlines, and contact information on the State Resources page.
+Many specialized awards exist at each level.
+See the full competition pathway, deadlines, and registration links on the State Resources page.

 Templates & Downloads